Welcome to World Wide Wood, the online home of Peter, Rebecca, Catherine and Esme Wood.

 2006 – Catherine

 One other big plan was to start a family, and on May 26, 2006 we welcomed Catherine Elinor!
 Catherine charmed us and everyone she met with her “alertness” and general curiosity about the world around her.
 This was also the year that Rebecca made the decision to become a full-time mama – the job she’d had her eye on for a long time!
-We were happy to be able to rearrange our finances to make it happen.
+We were happy to be able to rearrange our anchor finances to make it happen.
 We spent a lot of time with folks who had come to meet Catherine, or traveling to visit friends and family.

 In 2006, we also started looking to buy a house of our own.
 We looked at many different places, but finally found one we liked right at the end of 2006…